versioneye/veye/README.md

 # Veye

-[VersionEye](http://www.versioneye.com/) is a cross-platform search engine and crowdsourcing app for open source software libraries.
+[VersionEye](http://www.versioneye.com/) is a cross-platform search engine and crowdsourcing app for opensource software libraries.

  * Take advantage of the extended search to find any library you look for.
- * Follow and track your favorite software packages
+ * Follow and track your favorite software packages via RSS feed.
  * Leave comments and add additional meta information to the libraries to improve the quality of the data.
  * Contribute to this crowdsourcing project to make the world a better place for software developers.